kwat0308/gtracr/README.md

 # gtracr
 gTraCR - A **G**PU-based **Tra**cking simulation for **C**osmic **R**ays

-This code simulates a cosmic ray from any longitude, latitude, altitude, local zenith angle and local azimuthal angle at any energy (in GeV).
+This code simulates a cosmic ray from any longitude, latitude, altitude, local zenith angle and local azimuthal angle at any energy (in GeV) or rigidity (in GV).

 ## Current progress
 - Simulates for proton / anti-proton, electron / positron
 - Uses the ideal dipole approximation for the Earth's magnetic field
 - Works at low energies (~50GeV) but doesnt work well at higher energies (>1PeV)
-- Assumes a non-relativistic particle
+- ~~Assumes a non-relativistic particle~~ This now fully accounts for relativistic charged particles.
+- We have established a geomagnetic cutoff evaluator that evaluates the valid zenith and azimuth angles at different locations on Earth
+  - Kamioka (the location of Super-K)
+  - South Pole (location of IceCube)
+  - University of Alberta
+- Different locations can easily be set / integrated as long as one knows the geographic latitude and longitude of the location.

 ## Requirements
 - Python 3 and above